 AMHF Board Members

 AMHF has six elected and up to three appointed board members.
-At each AGM, two board members are elected for a three year term.
-The Board elects the office bearers, with those for 2017-18 listed below.
-A new board for 2018-2019 has been elected and the details of all current board members will be updated in due course.
+At each AGM, two board members are elected for a three-year term.
+The Board elects the office bearers, with those for 2018-19 listed below.

 President: Jonathan Bedloe is the founder and current Chair of Men’s Resources Tasmania, a 'for purpose' organisation that seeks to increase and improve support for men and boys in Tasmania.
 Jonathan has been active in men’s health and wellbeing for over 13 years, since first getting involved in a men’s shed in 2005.
 Jonathan has previously held positions on the board of Tasmen, was a founding board member of the Tasmanian Men’s Shed Association and was men’s health policy officer in the Tasmanian health department from 2008 to 2014.
 Jonathan is also an ASIST suicide intervention trainer, and Rites of Passage facilitator, and enjoys life on the southern beaches in Tasmania with his wife and two children.